 This headline was very misleading

-The chemicals used in the pools that these althletes train and compete in for many hours every day is highly toxic.
+The chemicals used in the pools that athletes train and compete in for many hours every day is highly toxic.
 Cupping draws these toxins out of the body which would otherwise lead to stagnation, blood poison, pain and disfunction.
-Many althletes turn to cupping on a regular basis to detoxify and enhance their performance.
+Many althletes rely on cupping on a regular basis to detoxify and enhance their performance.

-Picture of one of the Chinese Women Weightlifting Team member 2012 Olympic
+Picture of one of the Chinese Womens Weightlifting Team Members at the 2012 Olympics.

-Many unfamiliar to Cupping Therapy, refer to the Cup Marks as Bruises.
-In our society Bruising is considered an injury.
+Those unfamiliar to Cupping Therapy, believe the Cupping marks to be bruises.
+In North American society bruising is considered an injury.

-Often, when a condition exists within deeper structures where sufficient pathologic factors and stagnant fluids (toxins, blood and lymph) are dredged up during treatment, discoloration will appear on the epidermis.
-As treatments cumulate and the release of stagnation and buildup has been released, dispursed and drained – (sometimes quickly as the 2nd treatment) no discoloration is likely to occur at all - even though each time the cupping may have been focused on the same area, for the same duration, and with the same amount of suction.
-This action is clearly the result of having internal unwanted toxins systematically purged.
+Often, when a condition exists within deeper structures where sufficient pathologic factors and stagnant fluids (interstitial, blood and lymph) are dredged up during treatment, discoloration will appear at the epidermis level.
+As treatments cumulate and the release of stagnation and buildup has been released, dispursed and drained – (sometimes as quickly as the 1st or 2nd treatment) little or no discoloration is likely to occur at all - even though each time the Cupping may have been focused on the same area, for the same duration, and with the same or increased amounts of suction.

 And, there are simply people who will not want such marks - no matter how potent the health benefits.
 And, being uneducated about the marks (like the "significant other", and yes, even other health practitioners), upon seeing it on the skin can perceive it as bruising and become very concerned.

 It is the responsibility of the Practitioner to carefully screen, educate and support their clients in this matter.